ethereumclassic/ethereumclassic.github.io/pages/blog/2016-12-12-TeamGrothendieck.md

 Ethereum Classic Developer
 Team Grothendieck/Atix

-Alan Verbner is a computer engineer graduated from the Engineering University of Buenos Aires (Argentina).
-He has been developing software for about 10 years with special inerest in criptocurrency space.
-Four years ago he Co-Founded Atixlabs, a software lab that has been helping other companies to make their ideas come true as great high quality products.
+Alan Verbner is a computer engineer and graduated from the Engineering University of Buenos Aires (Argentina).
+He has been developing software for about 10 years with special interest in the cryptocurrency space.
+Four years ago he Co-Founded Atix Labs, a software lab that has been helping other companies make their ideas come true with great high quality products.
 They are located in the Buenos Aires Bitcoin Embassy.

 ## [Nicolas Tallar : Buenos Aires, Argentina](https://iohk.io/team/nicolas-tallar/) ![enter image description here](https://iohk.io/images/team/nicolas-tallar-b.png)
 Ethereum Classic Developer
 Team Grothendieck/Atix

-Nicolas Tallar has a background on Computer Science and he is about to get his degree from University Of Buenos Aires (Argentina).
+Nicolas Tallar has a background in Computer Science and he is about to get his degree from University Of Buenos Aires (Argentina).
 He is a passionate functional programmer with special interest in image processing and robot controlling algorithms.

 ## [Jan Ziniewicz : Warsaw, Poland](https://iohk.io/team/jan-ziniewicz/) ![enter image description here](https://iohk.io/images/team/jan-ziniewicz-b.png)
 Ethereum Classic Developer
 Team Grothendieck

 I’ve been working in IT industry since 2004.
-Apart from being a functional programmer I also was a project manager, system designer and administrator.
-In free time I am rock climber, cyclist, RPG player, and of course Clojure / Scala coder.
+Apart from being a functional programmer I was also a project manager, system designer and administrator.
+In my free time I am a rock climber, cyclist, RPG player, and of course Clojure / Scala coder.

 ## [Lukasz Gasior : Rumia, Poland](https://iohk.io/team/lukasz-gasior/) ![enter image description here](https://iohk.io/images/team/lukasz-gasior-b.png)
 Ethereum Classic Developer